Modular session types for objects: A Core Sequential Language

-The figure shows the environment in which each expression is typed; the environment changes as reduction proceeds, for several reasons explained below.
-The typing of an expression is $\judgment \Gamma > e : T < \Gamma'/$ but we only show $\Gamma$ because $\Gamma'$ does not change and $T$ is not the interesting part of this example.
-We also omit the heap, showing the typing of expressions instead of states.
-Calling $f.m_j()$ changes the type of field $f$ to $\objecttype{C'}{F}$ because we are now inside the object; the current object path changes from $o$ to $o.f$.
-As $e$ reduces to $l_0$ the type of $f$ may change, finally becoming $\objecttype{C'}{F_{l_0}}$ so that it has the component of the variant field typing $\vfield{l}{F_l}{l\in E}$ corresponding to $l_0$.
-The reduction by $\Rreturn$ changes the type of $f$ to $\objecttype{C'}{S_{l_0}}$ because we are now outside the object again, but the type is still the component of a variant typing corresponding to $l_0$.
-At this point $f$ is popped from the current object path.
-The swap changes the type of $f$ again, to $\objecttype{C'}{\vfield{l}{S_l}{l\in E}}$, which is $\objecttype{C'}{S_j}$, the type we were expecting after the method call.
-At this point the information about which component of the variant typing we have is stored in $o.g$, the field the label was swapped into: the type of the expression $f.m_j()$ is $\linktype{E}{f}$, which appears as the type of $o.g$ after the swap is executed.
+The next step, swap, moves $l_0$ from the expression to the heap.
+Therefore the application of \textsc{T-VarS} needed to type it now occurs in the derivation for typing the heap, of which $\Gamma$ is the result.
+This is why in $\Gamma$ the type of $f$ is now ${\choice{l}{S_l}{l\in E}}$, which is ${S_j}$, the type we were expecting after the method call.
+At this point the information about which component of the variant typing we have is stored in $\mkterm{top}.g$, the field the label was swapped into: the type of the expression $f.m_j()$ is $\linktype{E}{f}$, which appears as the type of $\mkterm{top}.g$ after the swap is executed.
 When extracting the value of $g$ in order to $\switchterm$ on it, the type $\linktype{E}{f}$ disappears from the environment and becomes the type of the subexpression $\swap{g}{\nullterm}$, at the same time resolving the variant type of $f$ according to the particular enumerated value $l_0$.